dgabrahams/ud036_StarterCode/README.md

 ### Prerequisites

 It is assumed that an active connection to the internet will be available at all times.
-To run this program only Python and GIT are required.
-It was designed and tested on Python 2.7.10.
-Check if you have python installed.
+To run this program Python and GIT are required, plus access to Terminal (MAC Linux) or Command Prompt (Windows).
+Also required is that a web browser be installed.
+It was designed and tested using Python 2.7.10.

+Check if you have python installed:

 MAC
 Most Macs come with Python 2.7 already installed, but it’s good to double-check the version.
 To determine whether you have Python 2.7, open the Terminal application, type the following, and press Return: